RenzoZS/CuSIR/README.md

 # CuRDES

-## CuRDES si a CUDA based reaction diffusion equations solver.
+CuRDES is a Cuda based Reaction-Diffusion Equations Solver.